SarderLab/PodoSighter/README.md

 - **watershed_thre**: This parameter sets the distance parameter for the watershed segmentation of segmented nuclei (ranging from 0 to 1).

-Listed below are the parameters we used for our study
+Listed below are the parameters we used for our study:

 +---------------------------+-------------+--------------------+------------------+---------------+-----------------+---------------+--------------------+
 | Dataset                   | species     | PASnucleiThreshold | gauss_filt_size  | disc_size     | resolution      | size_thre     | watershed_thre     |